Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Benchmarking the discretizations

+For the numerical experiments we employ uniform triangulations $\Th$ of $\Omega \subset \R^n$ into simplices.
+Starting from triangulations with only 2 triangles (if $\Omega$ is two-dimensional) or 6 tetrahedra (if $\Omega$ is three-dimensional) we obtain sequences of test grids by uniform refinement.
+We label these grids by their refinement level $r\in \mathbb{N}$.
+A grid for $\Omega = \big(-\frac12,\frac12\big)^n$ with refinement level $r$ has an element diameter of $h = 2^{-r}\sqrt{n}$.

-The aim of this section is to numerically compare the two discretizations of Section~\ref{sec:discretizations} on the benchmark problems defined in Section~\ref{sec:benchmarks-problems}.
-We solve the algebraic systems using the Riemannian trust-region solver of Section~\ref{sec:discret-conf}, and set it to iterate until machine precision is reached.
+We solve the algebraic systems resulting from the different discretizations to machine precision with the Riemannian trust-region solver of Section~\ref{sec:discret-conf}.
 That way, no algebraic constraint violation occurs, and the algebraic error introduced by the iterative nature of the solver remains negligible.
-The implementation is a hand-written \CC\ code based on the \textsc{Dune} libraries \cite{bastian2021dune,sander2020dune}, and the gradients and Hesse matrices of the discrete energy functionals are computed by the automatic differentiation software ADOL-C \cite{adol-C}.
+We use the parameters $\Delta_0 = \frac{1}{2}$, $\delta_1 = 0.9$ and $\delta_2 = 10^{-2}$ for the outer solver.
+The inner multigrid solver is set to iterate until the $H^1$ seminorm of the correction drops below $10^{-10}$.
+The initial iterates will be given below.
+The implementation is a hand-written \CC\ code based on the \textsc{Dune} libraries \cite{bastian2021dune,sander2020dune}.
+The \texttt{dune-alugrid}~\cite{Alugrid} extension module is used as the grid data structure, and the \texttt{dune-gfe} module \footnote{\url{https://gitlab.mn.tu-dresden.de/osander/dune-gfe/}} provides the implementation of the projection-based finite elements.

-In the following we write $\bu$ to denote the exact solution of a problem, and $\bu_h$ for a finite element approximation on a grid of maximal edge length $h$.
-We measure the experimental orders of convergence (EOC) with respect to the $L^2(\Omega;\R^m)$ norm and the $H^1(\Omega;\R^m)$ halfnorm
+Let $\bu$ denote the known exact solution of a problem, and let $\bu_h$ be a finite element approximation on a grid of maximal edge length $h$.
+We can directly compute the errors in the $L^2$-norm $\norm{\bu_h - \bu}_{L^2}$ and the $H^1$-seminorm $\abs{\bu_h - \bu}_{H^1}$.
+On our hierarchy of grids obtained by uniform refinement, we can estimate the corresponding orders of convergence by